chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/15_invalidation.md

 - **Click** This allows recovering  after invalidation, as long as you still have access to the owner.

 {{% /note %}}

 ---

-## Always a single owner

-- Owner enforces invariants
-  - Never invalid
-  - No double free
-  - Automatically avoid leaks
-  - Ownership is transferred, never duplicated
-- Two objects are disjoint if their owners are disjoint
-  - Used to reduce unnecessary invalidations

-{{% note %}}

-- Having a single owner for objects allows us to put all the enforcement of invariants into the implementation of owning types.

-{{% /note %}}

----

-## Owning enforcement in very few types

-- Few fundamental owning types:
-  - `Box`, `HeapArray`: does heap allocation
-  - `InlineStorage`: used by sum types, and for small-size optimization
-- Okay that they have unsafe code
-- Other owning types like `buf` are built on top

----